rsapkf/42/docs/github-gitlab-stars.md

 - Java
   - [iluwatar/java-design-patterns](https://github.com/iluwatar/java-design-patterns) - Design patterns implemented in Java.

+- Swift
+  - [raywenderlich/swift-algorithm-club](https://github.com/raywenderlich/swift-algorithm-club) - Algorithms and data structures in Swift, with explanations!

 - Linux
   - [k4m4/terminals-are-sexy](https://github.com/k4m4/terminals-are-sexy) - A curated list of Terminal frameworks, plugins & resources for CLI lovers.
   - [jlevy/the-art-of-command-line](https://github.com/jlevy/the-art-of-command-line) - Master the command line, in one page.
   - [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted locally.
 Selfhosting is the process of hosting and managing applications instead of renting from Software-as-a-Service providers.
-  - [dylanaraps/pure-bash-bible](https://github.com/dylanaraps/pure-bash-bible) - 📖 A collection of pure bash alternatives to external processes.
+  - [dylanaraps/pure-bash-bible](https://github.com/dylanaraps/pure-bash-bible) - A collection of pure bash alternatives to external processes.
   - [mayfrost/guides](https://github.com/mayfrost/guides) - Looking for a guide?
 You came to the right place.
 Here you can find documentation for a variety of topics I research to make complex computing easier.
 For comments go to the IRC channel #nfo at the Rizon network.
+  - [hakluke/how-to-exit-vim](https://github.com/hakluke/how-to-exit-vim) - Below are some simple methods for exiting vim.

 - APIs
   - [microsoft/api-guidelines](https://github.com/microsoft/api-guidelines) - Microsoft REST API Guidelines.